Jason-Oleana/speech-classification/README.md

 encoded before being split into training and validation sets.

 ## Convolutional Neural Network and parameter tuning
-The deep learning architecture used consisted of a 1 Dimensional Convolutional Neural Network.
+The deep learning architecture used, consisted a 1 Dimensional Convolutional Neural Network.
 This approach was inspired by existing literature on environmental sound classification with convolutional neural networks (Piczak, 2015).
-A conv1D layer, maxpooling1D, dropout layer, and dense layer was used.
+A conv1D layer, maxpooling1D layer, dropout layer, and dense layer was used.
 The following parameters were tuned:
 1. Hyperparameters related to the network structure\
 • Different experiments were executed by adding hidden layers until the test error did not improve anymore.\